Sexuality in Islam: Masturbation

 The Maliki and Shafi'i position stem from it being considered prohibited by both Imam Malik ibn Anas and Imam Al-Shafi’i, the latter stating that verses in the Qur'an about guarding one's chastity and private parts applied to masturbation.
 At the same, there is a minority opinion within the Maliki school that allows masturbation if done in private and without the use of illicit materials such as pornography and drugs.
-Some Hanbali jurists meanwhile also excuse that those under the desire pressure from not being married, and Ahmad ibn Hanbal also said it is permissible for prisoners, travellers and for men and women who have difficulty in finding a lawful spouse.
+Some Hanbali jurists meanwhile also excuse those under the desire due to not being married, and Ahmad ibn Hanbal also said it is permissible for prisoners, travellers and for men and women who have difficulty in finding a lawful spouse.
 In Hanafi scholarship, a wife manually stimulating her husband is meanwhile disliked, but not prohibited, meaning it would be preferable not to do so but doing so will not incur sin.

-In Shia jurisprudence, masturbation is generally considered prohibited, though there has always been a view to permit masturbation as the lesser of two evils (so as to ward off falling into fornication).
+In Shia jurisprudence, masturbation is rarely discussed, though increasingly prohibited, albeit there has always been the view that permits masturbation as the lesser of two evils (so as to ward off falling into fornication).
 Those jurists who permit masturbation in different cases distinguish between those who masturbate out of necessity and those who have these means yet still masturbate to gratify their lust.
-Ja'far as-Sadiq also cited the quranic verses on guarding one's chastity and private parts.
-The modern Iranian jurist Ali al-Sistani has stated that masturbation, while emphasising that it is haram in all other circumstances, is permissible in case of medical necessity, provided there was no lawful means to achieve ejaculation.
+Ja'far al-Sadiq in an unrelated narration cited the Quranic verses on guarding one's chastity and private parts on similar issues, though is also quoted on the matter specifically as having said that there is no issue with it.
+The modern Iraqi jurist Ali al-Sistani has stated that masturbation, while emphasizing that it is haram in all other circumstances, is permissible in case of medical necessity, provided there was no lawful means to achieve ejaculation.